Himesh Patel: Short films

 He has appeared in a number of short films.
 In 2014, he was cast as Pavan in the short film Two Dosas; the film won several awards, including Best Short Comedy at the London Short Film Festival and Best Comedy at the Aspen Film Festival.
 At the Shuffle festival, it won a third award, judged by Danny Boyle, who would later direct Patel in Yesterday (2019).

 Patel portrayed The Suit in The Fox (2017), another comedy short by Henry Scriven.

-He is working on a short film titled Is This Life?
-(2019).
+He appeared as Hapinder in the 2019 short film Is This Life?.

 In 2021, he acted in the short film Enjoy.